harvard-nrg/vnav/README.md

 5. `MeanMotionScoreRMSPerMin`
 6. `MeanMotionScoreMaxPerMin`
 7. `Failed` which is ether `null` or an array containing the `AquisitionNumber` and `InstanceNumber` where vNav failed.

-The script assumes that you've got a version of pydicom installed.
-For directions on doing that, see https://github.com/pydicom/pydicom

-If you find bugs, please report them in the issues section of https://github.com/MRIMotionCorrection/parse_vNav_Motion

-If you want to add features, please make a pull request on GitHub as well.
-We'd love to see this expanded.